 (I’m gonna speak in the first person here—it feels weird for a bio, but even weirder for me to try to talk in the third when this is me talking about me.)

 My name is Derrick Schultz.
 I’m a designer, a developer, and a sort of publishing industry think-ey person (that’s the best substitute for “thought leader” I could come up with, sorry).
 I began my career making art books (physical ones), museum exhibits, signage, and other traditional design projects.
 I transitioned from that into web design and development, applying my physical design work to screens.
 In 2012 I began working with Open Air Publishing, a new book company that made how-to books for tablets and phones—a great marriage of my previous working years.
 I eventually became VP of Design before the company was sold to Inkling.
 After Open Air I was the Digital Design and Production Manager at Atavist Books.
 We made some amazing digital titles, including one someone described as “The One Ebook You Have to Read If You Love Digital Books.”
 Atavist Books sadly closed before we could really get started.
-Today I work as the Director of Digital Experience at Atavist (I know I know—they actually are different companies!).
-My work continues to straddle the lines of design, development, and business development as I work with a wide range of clients, helping them build their vision of publishing on the Atavist platform.
+I then moved on and became the Director of Digital Experience at Atavist (I know I know—they actually are different companies!).
+And about 2 years ago I joined the New York Times as a product designer, where I take a lot of the things I learned as a book creator and apply it to journalism.

 As a part of my life in digital publishing I have talked about my work, my philosophy, and my theories to groups large and small.
 If you’re interested in having me speak—to your classroom, your office, or your conference—please get in touch.